hcilab/wams/README.md

 It creates a green square on the canvas with coordinates `{ x: 200, y: 200 }` and a length of `100` and starts the server on port `8080`.
 Now anyone can connect to the server and see the square.

+> **Note** The examples on this page use ES2016 (ES6) JavaScript syntax like `const` variables and object desctructuring.
+If you are not familiar with ES2015 features, you can [read](https://webapplog.com/es6/) about them first.

 ## Getting started

-Wams app is made of **items**.
+A Wams app is made of **items**.
 There is a number of predefined items like:

 - `square`
 - `rectangle`